Rebecca Holcombe: Resignation

 On March 27, 2018, Scott announced Holcombe's resignation from her role as Vermont Secretary of Education, effective April 1, 2018.
 Holcombe did not give a specific reason for her resignation.
 Phil Scott cited "personal reasons" for Holcombe's resignation, not a difference in policy, while Krista Huling, chair of the State Board of Education cited "differences in opinion about major issues."
 Several school boards were reportedly concerned with how Holcombe's resignation would affect the timeline of the implementation of Act 46 and the subsequent school mergers.
 After Holcombe's resignation, some school boards reportedly asked the state to slow down work on the implementation of Act 46.
 Deputy Secretary Heather Bouchey was appointed as interim Education Secretary on April 3, 2018.
-While searching for a new Education Secretary, Scott said that school experience was not a strict criteria for his new Education Secretary.
 After stepping down, Holcombe wrote several pieces critical of Phil Scott's education policy, suggesting policy reasons for her resignation.

 2020 gubernatorial campaign

 On June 14, VTDigger reported that Holcombe was exploring a run for governor.
 Holcombe was quoted as saying, “I do believe the state needs a new direction, so I am giving serious consideration to a run”.
 On July 16, 2019, Holcombe announced her intention to run for Governor of Vermont in the 2020 election.
 Holcombe explained she was running because she, "joined Gov. Scott’s administration because I took him at his word that he was serious about working to make Vermont more affordable and more equitable [...]
 I resigned when I realized that was just talk.”
 The other two candidates in the Democratic Party primary were Progressive/Democrat Lt.
 Governor David Zuckerman and Bennington attorney Patrick Winburn.
 Due to the 2020 COVID-19 pandemic, she restricted herself to virtual campaigning.